Sleep

 If your baby continues to fuss in the middle of the night, soothing them is fine but try to avoid anything that might form a new habit, such as taking them into the parental bed to cosleep or offering feeds where overnight feeding has passed.

-For the most comprehensive guide on how to support your 9-month-old sleep schedule check out our Sleep Series courses.
+For the most comprehensive guide on how to support your 9-month-old sleep schedule check out our Sleep Series course, that is inside Thrive , the Membership.
 94% of parents using these courses report better sleep as a result.

 Come chat with me on Instagram for more great sleep tips.